SIRConceicao/N-ary-Corpora-Collection/README.md

 ---
 <h2><a id="2.1"></a>#2.1 - Scirex</h2>
 SCIREX is a document-level dataset that includes several Information Extraction tasks, such as document-level N-ary relation identification from scientific publications and entity identification.
-It presents relations between the entites of type (Dataset, Method, Metric and Task) which focus on the main results of a scientific article.
-It is fully annotated with  entities,  their  mentions,  their  coreferences,and their document level relation
+It presents relations between the entities of type (Dataset, Method, Metric and Task) which focus on the main results of a scientific article.
+It is fully annotated with  entities,  their  mentions,  their  coreferences, and their document level relation

 <h4> Characteristics </h4>

  * Language : English
+ * Format : JSON lines
  * Standard : Gold
  * Data origin : 483 Fully annotated documents from Papers with Code
  * Number of instances : UNK